Research and Development Tax Incentives for the Life Sciences Industries

 - Developing reagents and devices for testing

-- Experimentation to increase product yield and decrease reaction times
+- Increasing product yield and decrease reaction times

 - Creating new or improved species with desirable characteristics

-- Developing new or improved techniques or formulae
+- Developing new or improved techniques or formulas

 - Developing new or improved feeds